-Different Ways to discipline or punish your children or child
+Different Ways to Discipline or Punish Your Children or Child

 A lot of people still agree that smacking is ok, in moderation.
 That it should only be used as a last resort, and if done correctly it is a good way of telling the child they have done wrong.

 It is also quite possible that you may have a child that is actually quite happy to sit on the stairs or stand in the corner of a room.
-If this is the case then another option is to place them on a chair in the middle of a room surrounded by the things they like, but can not reach.
+If this is the case then another option is to place them on a chair in the middle of a room surrounded by the things they like, but can not reach!

 Tips on discipline in the home

-Another option that can be used more for older children is hte 'revoke of privileges' method.
+Another method that can be used for older children is the 'revoking of privileges' method.
 This method involves taking something away from the child, such as telling them that they will not be able to attend a party or go round a friends house as planned.
 They will not be able to watch TV or play on their computer/games console.
 The most important thing to remember when carrying out this method is, TO CARRY IT OUT!
 If you don’t see your threat through then the child will not respond to you again as they will think that they will still be able to go to their friends house or play on the Play station etc. even if they do wrong.

 Another form of discipline that is not quite so wildly used is the ‘Cause and Affect’.
 This method looks at teaching your child what happens when they throw their cup of drink on the floor in temper, or tip their paint tubs all over the table.
 Obvious to an adult, but to a child who knows no better they do not realise that when they do this, the cup and the paint tubs are now empty.
 It would seem very petty not to refill them and allow them to drink their drink or carry on painting, but by doing this they are not realising that when something is empty, it cannot always be refilled easily and therefore they may have to wait.